 - Dental examination within six months of admission with periodic screenings.
-If the West Virginia Medicaid member has dental work that is ongoing (i.e. braces) the treatment plan must include plans to ensure the necessary follow-up dental care/exams are completed as needed. - Speech, language and hearing services to meet the identified needs of the West Virginia Medicaid members. - Vision screening and follow-up as indicated.
+If the West Virginia Medicaid member has dental work that is ongoing (i.e., braces) the treatment plan must include plans to ensure the necessary follow-up dental care/exams are completed as needed. - Speech, language, and hearing services to meet the identified needs of the West Virginia Medicaid members. - Vision screening and follow-up as indicated. - Any equipment (i.e., hearing aids, eye glasses) must be obtained and all follow-up exams are to be completed as needed.